How to buy Credit Intelligence shares

 Credit Intelligence overview

-Credit Intelligence Limited provides debt restructuring and personal insolvency management services in Hong Kong.
-Its services include bankruptcy administration, and individual voluntary arrangement proposal consultancy and implementation services.
-The company is headquartered in Central, Hong Kong.
+Credit Intelligence Limited provides debt restructuring and personal insolvency management services in Hong Kong, Singapore, and Australia.
+Its services include bankruptcy administration, and individual voluntary arrangement proposal consultancy and implementation services, as well as credit funding for corporate and individuals.
+The company is based in Central, Hong Kong.

 Frequently asked questions